 As part of its role, the Compensation Committee reviews and considers the deductibility of executive compensation under Section 162(m) of the Code, which provides that we may not deduct compensation of more than \$1 million that is paid to certain individuals, subject to certain exemptions.
-Although the issuance of the Performance-Based Cash Awards and Performance Shares in 2013 did not meet the Section 162(m) exemptions since the performance targets were not established within the required time period, the Committee determined that the issuance of such performance based compensation was appropriate in order to ensure competitive levels of total compensation for the Company's executive officers.
+The Committee has the discretion to authorize compensation which does not meet the requirements of Section 162(m) and may do so to ensure competitive levels of total compensation for the Company's executive officers.